 Ideas for Treble Bleed Problems

-A while back, I described some problems with trying to use treble bleed on a guitar with multiple volume pots.
+A while back, I described some problems with trying to use treble bleed on this guitar with three volume pots and a 3-way switch.
 When turning down one volume pot, that pickup retains brightness, but the other pickups get duller.
-In the diagram at right, with middle and neck pickups in a blended switch position, the middle volume is up full and the neck volume is turned down.
+In this diagram, with middle and neck pickups in a blended switch position, the middle volume is up full and the neck volume is turned down.
 The middle pickup high frequencies have a path to ground through the neck treble bleed cap.

 But with three volume pots and a three way switch like my Epiphone Riviera P93, there is no way to isolate one pickup.
 The middle pickup is always on in all three switch positions, so there will always be bad interactions with the treble bleed.
 The stock Epiphone G-400 Custom exhibits this problem, with treble bleed caps on all three pickups.